Congress says Delhi Police personnel forcibly entered its HQ & beat up workers, demands FIR | Politics

 - India

-The Congress alleged that some Delhi Police personnel forcibly entered its headquarters and beat up party workers and leaders on Wednesday, on a day the party staged protests against the questioning of Rahul Gandhi by the Enforcement Directorate.
+The Congress alleged that Delhi Police personnel forcibly entered its headquarters and beat up party workers and leaders on Wednesday, on a day the party staged vociferous protests against the questioning of Rahul Gandhi by the Enforcement Directorate for the third consecutive day.

+Several senior leaders of the party, including Sachin Pilot and B V Srinivas, were detained during the day.
+Congress leaders shared purported video clips on social media showing police personnel entering its office premises on Akbar Road and beating up party functionaries.

 The party demanded that an FIR for ''criminal trespass'' be registered, the erring police personnel be suspended and disciplinary action initiated against them.